/*

 * is replaced with a new instance of

-* DefaultKeyboardFocusManager
+* DefaultKeyboardFocusManager.

 *

-* If a SecurityManager
+* If a SecurityManager is installed,

 * the calling thread must be granted the AWTPermission